 Get started going Green!

 Now that you have a group of people interested and committed in greening your school, the next step is doing the work.
-Take a look at the resources listed on page c.
-Check out Earth Day’s Green Schools site.
+Take a look at the explore links and begin to evaluate your school.
+This State of Our Schools Info Graphic is a good starting point.
+Check out Earth Day’s Green Schools and United States Green Building Council Center for Green Schools.
 At your first meeting decide on chairs for each of the assessment areas.
 Then create a time schedule for the assessments to get organized, take place, and come to conclusions.

 Take the following assessments:

 Waste and Recycling

 Integrated Pest Management

 Community Involvement Section